Bobbin lace: Contemporary laces

 The advent of machine-made lace at first pushed lace-makers into more complicated designs beyond the capabilities of early machines, then simpler designs so they could compete on price, and finally pushed them out of business almost entirely.

 The resurgence of lace-making is a recent phenomenon and is mostly done as a hobby.
 Lacemaking groups still meet in regions as varied as Devonshire, England and Orange County, California.
-In the European towns where lace was once a major industry, especially in Belgium, England, Spain (Camariñas and Almagro), northern and centre Portugal, France and Slovenia lacemakers still demonstrate the craft and sell their wares, though their customer base has shifted from the wealthy nobility to the curious tourist.
+In the European towns where lace was once a major industry or popular artisanry, especially in Belgium, England, Spain (Camariñas and Almagro), Portugal (Azores, Caminha, Lagos, Nisa, Olhão, Peniche, Póvoa de Varzim, Sesimbra, Setúbal, Silves, Viana do Castelo, Vila do Conde and Viseu (Farminhão), being known as Renda de Bilros), France and Slovenia lacemakers still demonstrate the craft and sell their wares, though their customer base has shifted from the wealthy nobility to the curious tourist.

 Still new types of lace are being developed such as the 3D Rosalibre and a colored version of Milanese lace by borrowing rolls from Duchesse lace to store various shades and colors.
 Other artists are giving grounds a major role by distorting and varying stitches, pin distances and thread sizes or colours.
 The variations are explored by experimentation and mathematics and algorithms.
 The lace maintaining its shape without stiffening is no longer a requirement.
 Inspiring journals, guilds and foundations show that old techniques with a new twist can challenge young people to create works that can definitely classify as art.

 A Dutch design graduate in 2006 discovered bobbin lace was a technique to make a fancy fence.
 The first fences became museum pieces.
 The fences are now produced in Bangalore by concrete rebar plaiters.